fengboyue/jsdk/docs/en/media.md

 })
 ```

-## Note
+## Warn
 <p class='tip'>
-Warn:<br>
-The browser will throw an uncaught DOMException if the script execute Video.play() or Sound.play() when the user didn’t interact with the document first.
+The browser will throw an uncaught DOMException if the script execute VideoPlayer.play() or AudioPro.play() when the user didn’t interact with the document first.
 </p>